 What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?

 This product invests partially in sustainable investments.

-The objectives of these sustainable investments are the provision of sustainable infrastructure facilities and related services.
+The objectives of these sustainable investments are the provision of clean water, sanitation services and irrigation solutions.